mzzavaa/juggle-tech-demo/content/about/_index.md

 2. Update your GitHub username in the configuration
 3. Customize modules and achievements to match your learning goals
 4. Deploy to GitHub Pages with the included workflow

-## About the Creators

-**Linda Mohamed** is an AWS Community Hero specializing in AI/ML, who bridges cloud technology with human skills.
-She literally juggles as a hobby!

-**Nana Janashia** is an AWS Container Hero and founder of "TechWorld with Nana," known for breaking down complex DevOps topics for hundreds of thousands of learners.

-Together, they created JuggleTech to help people learn by doing and build practical use cases while showcasing their achievements.

 ## License